The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 On July 8, the HR Leave Specialist approved Tanner’s leave request and sent him a designation notice that contained the following warning: “The FMLA requires that you notify us as soon as practicable if the dates of scheduled leave change, are extended, or were initially unknown.”

 Also on July 8, Tanner said he planned to leave for Connecticut on July 27.
 He asked “how he would be paid” if the child’s birth was delayed.
-In an email, the HR Leave Specialist reiterated that his FMLA “benefits apply once the baby arrives” and that if he planned to take time off prior to the birth, then he was “required to just use a sick or vacation day.”
+In an email, the HR Leave Specialist reiterated that his FMLA “benefits apply once the baby arrives” and that if he planned to take time off before the birth, then he was “required to just use a sick or vacation day.”
 Tanner confirmed that he understood.

 On July 16, the HR Leave Specialist again reminded Tanner his leave “would begin once his daughter was born.”